maticnetwork/whitepaper/README.md

 1. End Users
 2. DApp developers : Developers are expected to use the Matic Network to scale their applications and provide a better UI/UX to their end users
-3. Stakers : Stakers need to deposit/stake tokens to qualify and play a very important role in the Matic Network .
+3. Stakers : Stakers need to deposit/stake tokens to qualify and play a very important role in the Matic Network.
 They validate the transactions and propose checkpoints on the mainchain using PoS consensus mechanism with a ⅔ majority.
 They also choose Block Producers amongst themselves, who satisfy a certain criteria, to produce blocks on the sidechains.
 4. Block Producers : These are block producers chosen by Stakers who in turn enable faster blockchain generation times.
 They have to provide a significant stake to be nominated.

 ## Consensus {#con}